 Warranties will vary from manufacturer to manufacturer so they can range from several weeks in length to lifetime.
 You should also factor this into your budget, because it may be worthwhile to spend a little more on the lock if it means you get more extended warranty coverage.

 The caravan door lock you choose should have the highest level of security that fits into your budget.
 So, any added security benefits we give you greater peace of mind, such as having a deadbolt, which makes the lock more secure and harder to breakthrough.
+Added security is also gained if you use it in combination with a caravan alarm and window locks.

 Before you look for a door lock, you need to understand the specifications of your caravan.
 You need to know the dimensions of your door locks size and dimensions to make sure you purchase a replacement that can fit.
 The door lock dimension has a direct correlation to the space that the caravan can accommodate so if you purchase a door lock that’s too big then it may not fit.